scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ## Reference - How the microservice transaction is achieved

-The transaction for placing an order achieves the microservice transaction, so this section focuses on how the transaction that spans the Customer Service and the Order Service is implemented.
+The transactions for placing an order, getting a single order, and getting the history of orders achieve the microservice transaction.
+This section focuses on how the transactions that span the Customer Service and the Order Service are implemented by placing an order as an example.

 The following sequence diagram shows the transaction for placing an order: